SortableJS/Sortable/README.md

 		evt.from;  // previous list
-		evt.oldIndex;  // element's old index within old parent evt.newIndex;  // element's new index within new parent },
+		evt.oldIndex;  // element's old index within old parent evt.newIndex;  // element's new index within new parent evt.clone // the clone element
+		evt.pullMode;  // when item is in another sortable: `"clone"` if cloning, `true` if moving },

 	// Element is dropped into the list from another list